-The classroom training we offer at CSCH begins with the 370-hour Fundamentals of Medical Herbalism program (both day and evening tracks) where we learn the tools, terms, and concepts necessary for a solid foundation in Vitalist Western herbalism.
+The classroom training we offer at Colorado School of Clinical Herbalism begins with the 370-hour Fundamentals of Medical Herbalism program (both day and evening tracks) where we learn the tools, terms, and concepts necessary for a solid foundation in Vitalist Western herbalism.
 The centerpiece of Fundamentals is a 144-hour class integrating physiology, pathology, herbal actions, and Materia Medica.
 Beginning with the basics of the Vitalist paradigm of healing, we move through the various tissues and organ systems of the body, and the herbs and foods that influence them.
-Also included are classes in holistic nutrition, field botany, plant identification, herbal medicine-making, flower essences, and herbs of commerce.
+Also included are classes in:

-The Nutrition certificate focuses on the use of whole foods and medicinal foods to address the sources of chronic disease.
-In a series of 8 weekend seminars, we cover topics including Food Intolerances and Chronic Inflammation, Food and Mood, the Biochemistry of Nutrition, Sports and Exercise, Obesity and Insulin Resistance, and Eating Disorders.
-Students practice nutritional education with their clients, and write a clinical thesis/capstone project.
+The Nutrition certificate program (taken concurrently with the Clinical Herbalism program) focuses on the use of whole foods and medicinal foods to address the sources of chronic disease.
+In a series of 8-weekend seminars, we cover topics including Food Intolerances and Chronic Inflammation, Food and Mood, the Biochemistry of Nutrition, Sports and Exercise, Obesity and Insulin Resistance, and Eating Disorders.
+Students practice nutritional education with their clients and write a clinical thesis/capstone project.

-The Flower Essences Certificate completes the student’s training in the vibrational/emotional healing powers of the Bach flower essences.
+The Bach Flower Essences Certificate Program (taken concurrently with the Clinical Herbalism program) completes the student’s training in the vibrational/emotional healing powers of the Bach flower essences.
 With weekly Materia Medica projects, FE client visits and cases, and a monthly FE Round Table, students will gain hands-on experience in using the essences to help clients evolve throughout their healing process.

-Students may take Fundamentals alone, Fundamentals followed by Advanced, or Fundamentals through Clinic.
+Students may take Fundamentals and stop there, or Fundamentals followed by Advanced, or Fundamentals through Clinic for complete certification.
 During Clinic, students may also complete their Nutrition and/or Flower Essence certificate programs.
 Rocky Mountain Field Botany is a stand-alone course that may be taken with or without any of the other programs.